DGRAG: Distributed Graph-based Retrieval-Augmented Generation in Edge-Cloud Systems: System design

 \textbf{\ding{175} Local Query.} The edge user who initiates a query first attempts to generate a response using the local SLM, which adopts a dual-level retrieval mechanism \cite{guo2024lightrag}.
 First, the system matches the most similar entities and relationships to the query from the local vector database and then expands the context by retrieving their neighbors from the graph database to enrich the knowledge.
 Additionally, the original text chunks associated with the retrieved entities and relationships are also fetched from the database.
 All of this retrieved information, along with the original query, is fed into the local SLM to generate a preliminary local response, which serves as a basis for further refinement.
 Note that the query may fall outside the domain of the local knowledge base, potentially leading to incorrect responses from the local SLM.
 To enable the proposed gating mechanism, which will be introduced next, to assess whether a response is satisfactory, \sysname adopts batch inference to generate multiple candidate responses at once, rather than producing a single response.

-\textbf{\ding{176} Gate Mechanism.} The gate mechanism at the edge node evaluates whether the query exceeds the scope of local knowledge or processing capabilities, and thus cannot be answered locally based on the generated responses.
-If so, it determines whether cross-edge retrieval is necessary.
+\textbf{\ding{176} Gate Mechanism.} The gate mechanism at the edge node evaluates whether the query exceeds the scope of local knowledge or processing capabilities, thus determining whether the global cross-edge retrieval is necessary.
 This evaluation involves three steps: 1) \textbf{Confidence Detection}: We first detect whether local responses express a lack of confidence or information—such as phrases like `insufficient information' or `need more details'—using the local SLM.
-If the responses exhibit a certain level of uncertainty, the query is sent to the cloud for global retrieval and generation; otherwise, it proceeds to the next step; 2) \textbf{Similarity Evaluation}: The SLM evaluates the multi-dimensional similarity of the generated local responses based on cosine similarity, the Jaccard index, and the semantic consistency of core claims.
-It then generates a final similarity score to quantify the overall similarity among responses; 3) \textbf{Similarity-based Selection}: If the final similarity score exceeds a predefined threshold, the locally generated responses are deemed satisfactory.
+If the responses exhibit a certain level of uncertainty, the query is sent to the cloud for global retrieval and generation; otherwise, it proceeds to the next step; 2) \textbf{Similarity Evaluation}: Similarity Evaluation involves a detailed assessment of the generated local responses to determine their consistency.
+The SLM evaluates the multi-dimensional similarity of the responses on diverse metrics, including cosine similarity, the Jaccard index, and semantic consistency of core claims.
+Cosine similarity measures the similarity between the vector representations of the responses, capturing their semantic overlap.
+The Jaccard index evaluates the similarity based on the intersection over union of the sets of words or phrases in the responses as a reference at the lexical level.
+Semantic consistency checks the alignment of core claims and assertions across the responses, ensuring that they convey a coherent and consistent message.
+It finally generates an average of these sub-dimensional scores to produce an overall similarity score.
+3) \textbf{Similarity-based Selection}: If the overall similarity score exceeds a predefined threshold, the locally generated responses are deemed satisfactory.
 The SLM then selects the best response to answer the query.
 Otherwise, the original query is sent to the server for further retrieval and generation.
 This mechanism is motivated by the observation that, in the absence of sufficient knowledge, generated responses tend to exhibit a high degree of hallucination, resulting in low similarity across multiple outputs.
 In contrast, correct responses across multiple inferences are typically highly similar.